AlexanderLabWHOI/cs-sea-catg/docs/getting-started-poseidon.md

   </div>
 </div>

-The key connection to make
+The key connection to make when working with files and directories on the HPC is to understand the file structure the same way you have understood it for years graphically (which can be tricky!).
+This is why it's essential to get some practice with navigating, opening, and closing files before going much further.